praekelt/jmbo-foundry/docs/listings.rst

 If you don't have a specific template for a model then it falls back to ``templates/basic/jmbo/inclusion_tags/modelbase_list_item_ipod.html``.

+Why the seemingly strange name "ipod"?
+Because the template needs to describe what it looks like.
+We try to use relatable names.

 The convention provides enough flexibility to combine different content types in the same listing and have each item decide how to render itself.